psherman42/riscv-easy-as-pi/README.md

 Error: DMI operation didn't complete in 2 seconds.
 The target is either really slow or broken.
 You could increase the timeout with riscv set_command_timeout_sec.
 ```

-Both indicate the possibility of JTAG not reset, possibly due to insufficient reset pulse timing, low voltage, or noise supply lines such as from bad ground connections.

 ## Sample Program

 Demonstration for *Simple Terminal* and *Linux Logic Analyzer* following below.
 Send characters `F`, `M`, `S`, `f`, `m`, and `s` in any order and watch the output in the Terminal and the Analyzer.
+All of the source files for an FE310 SoC are included in this repository.

 ```
 #include <stdint.h> // for uint32_t